-- (1) The investigation of a missing person is a district responsibility and such reports are to be allocated for active investigation. - (2) All enquiries relating to the missing person are to be recorded on the electronic running sheet attached to the relevant Missing Person Report. - (3) The member who has been allocated a missing person investigation is to contact the reporting person and advise of progress within 24 hours of making the initial report to Tasmania Police.
-Regular contact is to be maintained with the reporting person, next-of-kin or parent/s of the missing person. - (4) Where it is suspected that a missing person is deceased, a Police Report of Death for the Coroner must be submitted as soon as practicable (refer also to part 4.5.3(12)). - (5) EXEMPT PER SECTION 30(1)(c) - (6) EXEMPT PER SECTION 30(1)(c) - (7) If suspicious circumstances exist in a missing person investigation, the CIB will take carriage of the investigation. - (8) The Missing Person Unit, State Intelligence Services (SIS) is a resource for investigating members to assist in any missing person investigation.
-This Unit will coordinate requests to and from interstate and international jurisdictions for assistance in relation to missing person inquiries. - (9) The Missing Person Unit is to maintain a record of all missing persons and unidentified bodies or body parts, located within the State and assist the investigating officers with inquiries to establish identity.
+- (1) The investigation of a missing person is a district responsibility and such reports are to be allocated for active investigation. - (2) All enquiries relating to the missing person are to be recorded on the electronic running sheet attached to the relevant Missing Person Report.

-- (10)If a media release is to be prepared, the authority of the reporting person or, as appropriate, the next-of-kin or parent/s of the missing person, is to be obtained prior to such a document being released. - (11)When a missing person has been or is currently involved in Family Law Court action, members are to refer to Section 121 Family Law Act 1975 prior to any information being released to the media. - (12)Missing person cases, where all enquiries have been exhausted and death is suspected, must as soon as practicable be reported to the Coroner via a Police Report of Death for the Coroner.
-The report must include information that would satisfy the Coroner that the missing person is suspected of being deceased.
-Submission of the report is the responsibility of the investigating officer. - (13)If, after 60 days from submission of the Police Report of Death for the Coroner a missing person has not been located, a coroner's file is to be submitted.
-Submission of the coroner's file is the responsibility of the investigating officer.
+- (3) The member who has been allocated a missing person investigation is to contact the reporting person and advise of progress within 24 hours of making the initial report to Tasmania Police.
+Regular contact is to be maintained with the reporting person, next-ofkin or parent/s of the missing person. - (4) Where reasonable grounds exist for suspecting that a missing person is deceased, the investigating member is to submit a Report of Death for the coroner. - (5) [EXEMPT PER S.30(1)(c) OF RTI ACT] - (6) [EXEMPT PER S.30(1)(c) OF RTI ACT] - (7) If suspicious circumstances exist in a missing person investigation, the CIB will take carriage of the investigation. - (8) The Missing Person Unit, State Intelligence Services (SIS) is a resource for investigating members to assist in any missing person investigation.
+This Unit will coordinate requests to and from interstate and international jurisdictions for assistance in relation to missing person inquiries. - (9) The Missing Person Unit is to maintain a record of all missing persons and unidentified bodies or body parts, located within the State and assist the investigating officers with inquiries to establish identity. - (10) If a media release is to be prepared, the authority of the reporting person or, as appropriate, the next-of-kin or parent/s of the missing person, is to be obtained prior to such a document being released. - (11) When a missing person has been or is currently involved in Family Law Court action, members are to refer to Section 121 Family Law Act 1975 prior to any information being released to the media. - (12) Long-term missing person cases, where all enquiries have been exhausted, should be the subject or a coroner's file, where appropriate.
+The submission of the coroner's file is the responsibility of the investigating officer. - (13) A long-term missing person case may be classed as a 'cold case' by the district responsible for the carriage of the file.